CodeLegg/Milestone-3/README.md

 ![Comment](foodblog/static/readme-images/reply.png)

 **Delete modal**
-Users can delete posts and comments once they have added them.
-A confirmation 'delete modal' is displayed once the user clicks the 'delete' button ONLY for posts!
-For comments and replies they will delete once the button has been clicked!
+Users can delete posts and comments and replies once they have added them.
+A confirmation 'delete modal' is displayed once the user clicks the 'delete' button

 ![Modal](foodblog/static/readme-images/modal.png)